derohimat/nanodegree-popular-movies-stage1/README.md

 Udacity Nanodegree Popular Movies Stage 1.
 This app I made with MVP Architecture from [Android Base MVP](https://github.com/derohimat/android-base-mvp/)

+## Udacity Reviews
+	**Meets Specifications**

+	Awesome! :+1:

+	Congrats!
+You fixed the issues I pointed out in the previous review!
+Your hard work has paid off!
+	Keep up the good work as you continue your Nanodegree journey!
+Safe journey and bon voyage! :smile:

 # Feature
    - Show Movies by Popular and High Rated
    - Show Movies Description